vertica/VerticaPy/docs/source/examples_business_churn.rst

 Machine Learning
 -----------------

-:py:mod:`~verticapy.machine_learning.vertica.LogisticRegression` is a very powerful algorithm and we can use it to detect churns.
+:py:mod:`~verticapy.machine_learning.vertica.linear_model.LogisticRegression` is a very powerful algorithm and we can use it to detect churns.
 Let's split our :py:mod:`~verticapy.vDataFrame` into training and testing set to evaluate our model.

 .. ipython:: python